← Essays

 Receivers pay more for the human-made, and the premium is old.
 A hand-stitched seam outranks a flawless machine seam; a live performance outranks the recording of a better one; the word handmade sells at a markup in every market on earth.
 The mechanics sit in the attribution battery: human making is a costly signal of deliberation, an intelligence spending irreplaceable hours at each decision, and cost that cannot be faked is read as honesty.
 Machine output arrives with the opposite certificate.
 Its marginal cost is near zero, and every tell is evidence of the cheapness at the exact point where it matters: a tell marks a decision nobody made.
 Each tell shows the stencil where a hand should have been: the em-dash reflex, the mirrored antithesis, the heading every two paragraphs.

 Detection is therefore fatal rather than costly, and the mechanism is the forgery razor.
 A detected fake does not fall back to neutral; it inverts, and the inversion cascades through everything its source ever emitted, the way one cheap effects shot reprices a film's real explosions.
 A text caught bearing machine tells is not discounted at the flawed sentence.
 The whole document reprices, the true parts and the useful parts included, because the update lands on the emanator and everything flows through it.
 The reader does not reason his way to this verdict; his Guardian files the watermark next to the counterfeit handbag and closes the account.
-For machine-assisted prose the conclusion is structural, and it should be stated without comfort: concealment is not a polish applied at the end.
-Undetected is the condition of being useful at all.
+For machine-assisted prose the goal is worth stating exactly, because the wrong goal here does real damage.
+The target is not concealment.
+A reader who knows a machine helped will still finish a page that moves, and will still abandon one that makes him work; what he prices is the attention spent on his behalf, and he meets that attention as ease.
+Aim at being undetected and every extra pass looks like progress, which is how a page gets polished past the point where anyone can read it.

 The honest twist is that concealment cannot be bought cheaply, because the watermark is cheapness itself.
 Every tell in the catalogue is a decision skipped: the transition not written, the claim not cashed, the adverb subsidising a verb that failed.
 Deliberation is the one attribute that cannot be counterfeited at low cost, since a low-cost counterfeit of deliberation is itself a tell.
 The only way to hide the machine is to do the work the machine skipped.